golmschenk/binara/docs/source/developer_guides/guide_for_developers.md

 cmake --build build --config Debug
 ```

+This will produce the `binara_exe` executable inside the `build` directory.
 Just the second build command is required for subsequent builds, and will only rebuild changed components.

 To clean the build, simply delete the build directory: